smolGao/Java-Projects/README.md

 Snake Game
 Bro Code, https://youtu.be/bI6e6qjJ8JQ

-**Disclaimer**: If this repository infringes any of your rights, please contacts and I will reply within couple days.
+**Disclaimer**: The repository is for learning purpose only.
+If this repository infringes any of your rights, please contacts and I will reply within couple days.